Wednesday, September 26, 2018

 Sign-Up: Events tab on the new AGBC Munich Community Platform at www.agbc-munich.com

-Then we get to practice our elevator speeches and communications approaches with two 10-minute rounds of one-on-one “speed” networking within a group setting.
-We will have expert support from AGBC member Eric Lynn, an organizational development advisor who will help us optimize our benefits.
-During these encounters, we can also discuss our opportunities and challenges with our discussion partners while getting to better know each other.
-We want you to feel encouraged to tell something about yourself that lets others know who you are – not just what you do, as your value for others increases along with the valuable contacts that you build.
+Then we practiced our elevator speeches and communications approaches with two 10-minute rounds of one-on-one “speed” networking within a group setting.
+We had expert support from AGBC member Eric Lynn, an organizational development advisor who helped us optimize our benefits.
+During these encounters, we were able to discuss our opportunities and challenges with our discussion partners while getting to better know each other.
+We encouraged the participants to tell something about themselves that lets others know who they are – not just what they do, as their value for others increases along with the valuable contacts that they build.